kayahans/qmc_summer_school_2025/virtual_machine/README.md

 We provide a virtual machine for UTM, an open source virtualization and emulation package.
-Ubuntu Linux for ARM is virtualized and runs at close to full speed on the m1.
-The release of Ubuntu 25 is used for compatibility and performance.
+Ubuntu Linux for ARM is virtualized and runs at close to full speed on Apple Silicon.
+The virtual machine uses Ubuntu 25.04 for compatibility.

 * Install the latest version of UTM for mac (free, open source) from https://mac.getutm.app .
 You can also purchase from the Mac App Store to contribute financially to the project.
 * Download the image file from https://bit.ly/qmcsummerschool2025utmimage .
 The
-  file is around 10GB in size, so will take several minutes to download even on the fastest networks, and potentially several hours.
+  file is around 6GB in size, so will take several minutes to download even on the fastest networks, and potentially several hours.
 Be patient and try again at a different time or using a different network if initially unsuccessful.
 * Unzip the downloaded compressed image file to obtain QMCSummerSchool2025Image.utm